Hermitage Plaza: History of the project

 The project was managed by Emin Iskenderov, a Russian property developer.
 The project was revealed by Norman Foster, on 11 March 2009 at the MIPIM (real estate show for professionals) which took place in Cannes, France.
 Hermitage Group had originally proposed a different design, by Jacques Ferrier, which was running for the Tour Signal contest.
 The Tour Signal contest was won by Jean Nouvel's project but Hermitage Group tried to have its towers built anyway.
 This was possible because Tour Signal's location was free and Ferrier's project was not planned to be at the same location as Nouvel's from the beginning.
 However Hermitage Group and Ferrier were soon at odds over undisclosed points and Ferrier left the project; Hermitage then announced it would order a new design from Norman Foster, which became the currently known one.

-The Hermitage Plaza would be sited over the riverfront end of Les Damiers, a residential estate of four Brutalist towers constructed in 1976; three sections closest to the riverfront, the Anjou and Bretagne towers and Infra lowrise, are slated to be demolished to make way for the project.
+The Hermitage Plaza will be sited over the riverfront end of Les Damiers, a residential estate of four Brutalist towers constructed in 1976; three sections closest to the riverfront, the Anjou and Bretagne towers and Infra lowrise, are slated to be demolished to make way for the project.
 Hermitage SAS had claimed to have secured the financing of the project.
-On 4 January 2022 the project was canceled because the local public establishment Paris La Défense had not approved the construction of the project.
+As of March 2024, the Hermitage Plaza Project is still ongoing and its construction permits are valid until May 2026.